 Mayor Bud Clark of Portland, Oregon, was a community policing enthusiast when he took office in 1985, but he saw no place for the new strategy in what both he and the police agreed was a short-handed, overworked department.
-"Community-oriented policing means less relying on heavy handed law enforcement and more getting at root causes," said Chuck Duffy, a Clark aide.
+"Community-oriented policing means less relying on heavy-handed law enforcement and more getting at root causes," said Chuck Duffy, a Clark aide.
 "But we recognized the fact that you can't do it well unless you have an adequate level of police officers, because you've got to do the community outreach stuff with police on top of your base of patrol officers, and we were having trouble with our base."

 Such sentiments are often, and understandably, expressed by police and municipal officials.
 They are the sum of four widely held beliefs about contemporary policing (until recently, nearly universally held).
 One is that the public demand for police services, particularly for 911 rapid-response services, is largely out of police control.
-The second is that departmental resources are, in the main, already deployed to best advantage, efficiently and effectively.
+The second is that departmental resources are, in the main, already deployed to the best advantage, efficiently and effectively.
 The third is that community policing (like other new policing strategies such as problem-oriented policing) is a discretionary add-on to the core job of policing.
 Because it is seen as "soft," aimed more at community and public relations than at crime control, it is often delayed and resisted when crime and workloads are on the rise.

 (In other words, the real job of policing is traditional enforcement, and departments should not be distracted from that mission.)
 The fourth belief is that police resources, meaning police department budgets, are largely static, particularly in the current climate of fiscal constraint.
 The largest gains a department can hope to make, on this line of thinking, are still small-an improvement in patrol deployment here, a few extra positions there.
 Improvement in patrol deployment here, a few extra positions there.
 It is no surprise that the police find large increases in calls for service, or striking new challenges like the crack epidemic and waves of youth violence, very difficult to meet.

-Increasingly, however, there is reason to believe that none of these four beliefs is true.
+Increasingly, however, there is a reason to believe that none of these four beliefs is true.
 The concrete experience of numerous innovative police departments-including Portland, which found ways to move into community policing despite resource constraints-is proving otherwise.
 The police can, in fact, manage public demand and expectations for police services.
 They can deploy their current resources in new and improved ways.

 They can use community and problem-solving policing strategies to achieve ambitious crime-control objectives.
 And they can find and win new resources, budgetary and otherwise, to help them do their various jobs.
 These are fundamental, not marginal, gains; they hold out the hope of major advances in the struggle to fight crime and improve the quality of life in troubled cities.

-It is the ability to be predictive in the use of resources that we have focused on, what we call Next Event Predictability.
+It is the ability to be predictive of the use of resources that we have focused on, what we call Next Event Predictability.
 It is revolutionary in catching serial criminals and utilizing your restricted resources, in a manner that expands your capabilities of success.

-WE are in the NOW and
+We are in the NOW and

 KEEP YOU; in the KNOW…

-Call me direct or send me an
+Call us direct or send us an

 email and our team will work with you